Fadogia Agrestis

 1/5 Evidence Score

 Fadogia agrestis is a Nigerian shrub used in traditional African medicine for sexual function.
 Popularized in Western supplement market by Andrew Huberman's podcast as testosterone-supportive (often paired with tongkat ali).
-CRITICAL EVIDENCE GAP: virtually all human evidence is from non-rigorous sources; primary research is animal-based showing increased testosterone in male rats.
+Critical evidence gap: virtually all human evidence is from non-rigorous sources; primary research is animal-based showing increased testosterone in male rats.
 Limited safety data.
-Animal toxicity studies show TESTICULAR DAMAGE at high doses — significant safety concern for chronic supplementation.
+Animal toxicity studies show testicular damage at high doses — significant safety concern for chronic supplementation.

 Studied Dose 300-1,200 mg/day commonly used in supplements; based on animal extrapolation rather than human dose-finding studies; cycling typically recommended due to limited long-term safety data